mikebway/gogql/README.md

 ### Disabling TLS / SSL Certificate Validation

-Normally, you would not need or want to skip validation of SSL certificates but it is not uncommon in development enviroments for custom certificates to have been used that are not backed by a certificate authority that the Go enviroment is aware of.
+Normally, you would not need or want to skip validation of SSL certificates but it is not uncommon in corporate development enviroments for custom certificates to have been used that are not backed by a certificate authority that the Go tool chain is aware of.
 The quicketst way to work around, as illustrated by the [`demo.go`](/demo.go) app, is as follows:

 ```go